 If you have a garage with paint buckets or chemicals/adhesives, check to make sure they’re completely sealed.
 Find a dedicated storage area to house your cleaning chemicals and air deodorizers as well.

 That scent is a red flag to let you know something’s not right.
 Turn off your air conditioner, contact a repair technician, and let them take a look at your air conditioner before you continue to use it.
 This will help you avoid further damage from its operation.
-Your technician will take a look and determine the cause of the odor before providing a solution.
+Your technician will take a look and determine the cause of the odor before providing a solution, and if needed, discuss ductless system options that could prevent similar issues in the future.

 Contact Comfy Heating & Air Conditioning Inc. to schedule an air conditioner repair as soon as possible.